-20, 1977 in the village of Morta, Imalia, dueloped high force and headad

-The fifth day, it was apparent that he had smallpox.
-Field staff discovered that just nine days before he became ill, he had been expose to two children infected with smallpox - at that time, the world's only known remaining cases.
+It was on October 22, 1977, in the southern Somalian town of Merka, that a 23-year-old cook, Ali Maalin, 2 developed high fever and headache.
+By the fifth day, it was apparent that he had smallpox.
+Field staff discovered that just nine days before he became ill, he had been exposed to two children infected with smallpox - at that time, the world's only known remaining cases.
 Ali had exposed 161 people.
 All were identified, vaccinated and kept under surveillance.
 None developed smallpox.